dmr-goncalves/HumanAwareRobotNavigation/README.md

 ### Important Notes

-* The labeled map image need to be as the examples.
+* The labeled map image need to be oriented as you want it to be read.
+You can see the examples for orientation.